speechcatcher-asr/speechcatcher/README.md

                             Beam size for the decoder
-      --quiet               No partial transcription output when transcribing a media file --no-progress         Show no progress bar when transcribing a media file --save-debug-wav      Save recording to debug.wav, only applicable to live decoding --num-threads NUM_THREADS
+      --quiet               No partial transcription output when transcribing a media file --no-progress         Show no progress bar when transcribing a media file --no-exception-on-overflow
+                            Do not abort live recognition when encountering an input overflow.
+      --save-debug-wav      Save recording to debug.wav, only applicable to live decoding --num-threads NUM_THREADS
                             Set number of threads used for intraop parallelism on CPU in pytorch.
       -n NUM_PROCESSES, --num-processes NUM_PROCESSES
                             Set number of processes used for processing long audio files in parallel (the input file needs to be long enough).
 If set to -1, use multiprocessing.cpu_count() divided by two.

 ## Speechcatcher training